Comet C/2025 A6 Lemmon, through a DSLR lens on Oct 27th, New Jersey

 After perihelion on Nov 8, this comet will swing around the sun's gravity well, making its way towards the edge of the solar system again.
 Some of it's energy has been sapped by Jupiter so the next time it will take 200 less years to return to in another 1150 years from now, in the earth year 3175 CE.

 A thousand years from now, which tales of our present day triumphs and tribulations will make it to the pages of history to be remembered by future humans?
-What technological advancements?
+What technological advancements will leave a mark?
 Which socio-economic change?
-Will humanity flourish into being a multi-planet explorers reaching for the stars or regress into being a myopic, inward looking territorial species like on it's last trip?
-Will they recognize this comet by name or will all be forgotten and it be a rediscovery?
+Will humanity flourish into being multi-planet species or regress into being a myopic, inward looking territorial tribes like on its last trip?
+Will they recognize this comet by name or will all be forgotten to be rediscovered again?

 This cosmic visitor will know the answers for sure, on it's next earthly rendezvous.